raclettejs/raclette-docs/docs/directory-structure/plugins.md

 ---

-Plugins in Raclette are designed to be self-contained, making them easy to share, reuse, or disable.
+Plugins in raclette are designed to be self-contained, making them easy to share, reuse, or disable.
 They integrate deeply into both frontend and backend layers of the application and are ideal for building domain-specific modules.

 ::: tip